Pro Bono in the Time of COVID: 1Ls Share Fall 2020 Experiences

 Leah Weintrub helped community members expunge their criminal records, complete DACA applications, and draft psychiatric advanced directives.

 Why did you participate in pro bono projects?
 This is the kind of volunteer work that I dreamed about doing in law school before I was actually in law school.
 I love to serve others and to serve my community.
 Actually being able to sign up to do pro bono work within the first few weeks of law school kind of blew my mind.
 Pro Bono work has proven to be a swift and immediate way to feel like I have done a little bit of good for people who have limited access to legal services.

 Describe a project and your involvement.
 What surprised you about it?
 What did you get out of it?
 What impact do you think you had?
-The very first pro bono project I did was a PAD clinic.
+The very first pro bono project I did was a psychiatric advance directive (PAD) clinic.
 At first, I was extremely nervous and out of my comfort zone.
-Having a partner made it much less nerve wracking.
+Having a partner made it much less nerve-wracking.
 And the lawyer helping us was extremely approachable, understanding, and had very normal expectations for us.

 The most surprising part of the project was how emotional it made me feel.
 I’ve always had this idea that being a lawyer was a way to help people, but I hadn’t really seen that in action.
 My first PAD client was extremely appreciative.
 I found it extremely overwhelming to hear their story and to realize that spending two hours completing the PAD could end up being critically helpful to the client.

 The fact that the client was so grateful made me realize how important the work was.
 This experience was right at the point in the semester when school was picking up and my personal life was falling apart.
 It was the exact right thing to remind me exactly what I was seeking by coming to law school – to make people’s lives easier and remove impediments, frustrations, and pain in moments of extreme struggle.